purcellconsult/Cracking-Python-Bootcamp/README.md

 2. Share the repo on any programming communities you’re a member of.
 Use the same url as above.

-3. When you complete a project post it to Twitter or any social media channel you frequent with the hashtag: #crackingpython
+3. When you complete a project post it to Twitter or any social media channel you frequent with the hashtag: #CrackingPython

-4. If you’re a software engineer then start a local meetup teaching students how to code in python using these course materials.
+4. If you're a software engineer then start a local meetup teaching students how to code in python using these course materials.

 5. If you have a blog, write a review about this course along with your progress.